-The PRI Leaders’ Group 2019 has been announced!
-View the list of leaders and read the accompanying report which showcases leading practices in asset owner selection, appointment and monitoring of external managers in listed and private equity.
+The PRI Leaders’ Group 2020 has been announced!
+View the list of leaders and read the accompanying report which showcases examples of leading practices in asset owner and investment manager climate reporting determined using the PRI Reporting Framework.’

 About the PRI Leaders’ Group

 As part of our 10-year Blueprint for responsible investment, the PRI committed to showcasing leadership and increasing accountability, with a view to raising standards of responsible investment amongst all our signatories.

 The Leaders’ Group showcases signatories at the cutting edge of responsible investment, and highlights trends in what these leading signatories are doing.
 We have used signatories’ reporting responses and assessment data to identify those that are doing great work in responsible investment, both across their organisation, and with a particular focus on a given theme each year.